Report an accessibility problem

 Graduates are prepared to integrate technology with human activities, respond to global changes, solve problems, and create and manage the technological production of information and creative products.

 Core information technology industries are among the fastest growing sectors in the U.S. economy.
-Graduates find employment opportunities with corporations and businesses, nonprofit and government agencies, and digital arts media industries, and in the academic world.
+Graduates find employment opportunities with corporations and businesses, nonprofit and government agencies, and digital arts media industries, as well as in the academic world.

-With a depth of knowledge and experience in information technology best practices, graduates have a strong foundation in systems with established interconnections among these fields, which prepares them for graduate study and careers that include cybersecurity analysts, database architects and network engineers.
+With a depth of knowledge and experience in information technology best practices, graduates have a strong foundation in systems with established interconnections among these fields.
+They are prepared for graduate study or positions such as cybersecurity analyst, database architect and network engineer.

 Career *Growth *Median salary